WiMag-Tracking/PyWinding/README.md

 ## Overview

 This software toolkit simplifies the design and simulation of induction microcoils.
-The toolkit leverages the pyFEMM interface of the Finite Element Method Magnetics software (https://www.femm.info/wiki/HomePage) to allow users to rapidly characterise the magnetic and electrical characteristics of induction microcoils containing permeable magnetic cores.
+The toolkit leverages the pyFEMM interface of the Finite Element Method Magnetics software (https://www.femm.info/wiki/HomePage, https://www.femm.info/wiki/pyfemm) to allow users to rapidly characterise the magnetic and electrical characteristics of induction microcoils containing permeable magnetic cores.
 The effect of shape anisotropy of the magnetic material is calculated to yield an *effective permeability* of the magnetic core.

 Given a set of user defined coil geometry and simulation parameters the toolkit will:
 1. Calculate the remaining mechanical parameters of the coil
-2. Build the sensor geometry and a virtual Helmholtz array to apply the stimulus field
+2. Build the coil geometry and build a virtual Helmholtz array with which to apply the stimulus field to the coil
-3. Apply a magnitude sweep of magnetic flux densities and record the microcoil responses
+3. Sweep the coil with a set of magnetic flux densities and record the coil's voltage and magnetic response
-5. Extract the electrical parameters of the sensor, Resistance (Ohms) and Inductance (Henries)
+5. Extract the electrical parameters of the coil, Resistance (Ohms) and Inductance (Henries)
 6. Print and plot the results on-screen
 7. Save the results to a .mat file